kogakure/website-11ty-stefanimhoff.de/src/posts/2021/how-to-prepare-for-the-worst-case.md

 - Flare gun
 - Knife

+{% banner "Durable Foods", true %}

+Rice, pasta, and salt are three types of food that have nearly unlimited lifespan (under the right storage conditions).

+{% endbanner %}

 I can check off everything on this list except the flare gun and power generator because they are not practical for a city flat.

 ## My Survival Equipment